ppml38/icecoal/README.md

 * Database,table names can contain only alphabet, number and underscore
 * Field names can contain only alphabets,number and underscore
 * All the exceptions are thrown to be handled by users
+* By default icecoal stores all its databases in current directory unless you prefix path with tablename

 ### Licence
 MIT Licence.
 Please raise a pull request to contribute.